All Episodes

 It's insane.

-You stop spending a little bit.
+You'd have spending a little bit.

 You can't work in a 7-Eleven or a Dunkin' Donuts unless you have a slight Indian accent.

-Romney's gonna put you back in change.
+Romney's going to put you back in change.

 And that three-letter word, jobs, J-O-B-S.